 A lot of personal finance experts will tell you that you need to use cash instead of debit or credit cards.
 The theory is that once your cash is gone, you can’t overspend.
 For whatever reason, I’m actually worse with cash.
 I’m far more likely to fritter away cash on dumb stuff.
 It’s easier to skip out on those little wasters of money if I have to swipe a card.
 I know retailers pay a fee to process the cards, so I always feel guilty if I have to swipe my card for some tiny purchase.
 I’m sure the thief that stole my wallet a few years back was pretty disappointed not to find any cash.

-6. The first time I have ever flown on a plan was this week.
+6. The first time I have ever flown on a plane was this week.

 5. I’m really an introvert.